Both parts due by 11:59 p.m. on Tuesday, September 30, 2025.

 Enrolled(student_id CHAR(9), course_name VARCHAR(10), credit_status VARCHAR(10));

-If we wanted to show what the tuple
+If we wanted take the tuple

 ('U00000006', 'CS 460', 'ugrad')

-would look like using a fixed-length record, we would fill in the table as follows:
+and show what it would look like using a fixed-length record, we would fill in the table as follows:

 (2 points) What is the length in bytes of the record from part 1?
 Assume that we are using: